 The movie is about a young boy named Charlie Bucket who dreams of winning a golden ticket that will grant him access to Willy Wonka's mysterious chocolate factory.
 When Charlie finds a ticket, he and four other children are given a tour of the factory, which is full of fantastical inventions and magical chocolate and sweet treats.
 As the tour progresses, the children are each eliminated due to their own vices and poor behaviour, leaving only Charlie to inherit the factory.

 The film explores themes of imagination, morality, and the power of childhood wonder.
-The movie received mixed reviews upon its release, with some critics praising the performances and visual effects, while others found it too dark and lacking in charm compared to the original film.
+The movie received mixed reviews when it was released, with some critics praising the performances and visual effects, while others found it too dark and lacking in charm compared to the original film.

-The chocolate river in the film was made of 192,000 gallons of water mixed with chocolate and cream.
-It was so thick that it had to be heated to prevent it from solidifying.
+The chocolate river in the film was actually made of 192,000 gallons of water mixed with chocolate and cream.
+It was so thick that it had to be heated to prevent it from solidifying!

 Chocolat (2005) was critically acclaimed by both back seat pic n mixers as well as the most fastidious chocolate truffle critic.
 In the film, chocolate serves as a metaphor for guilt, lust and temptation all rolled into one.